Cult of the Lamb is an adorable, satanic action-RPG

 A new GamesBeat event is around the corner!
 Learn more about what comes next.

-Devolver Digital revealed Cult of the Lamb during today’s Gamescom opening ceremonies.
+Devolver Digital revealed Cult of the Lamb during today’s Gamescom Opening Night event.

 Cult of the Lamb has action RPG and town-building elements.
 You play as an adorably lamb … who is also the leader of an evil cult that participates in dark rituals and sacrifices.
+The lamb’s possessed, too.
+It comes from Massive Monsters, an indie studio with a couple of small releases.

+As you build your following, you fight a host of monsters and rival cults.
+You also have a base, where you “perform dark rituals to appease the gods” and preach the power of evil.
+As you gain devotion from your followers, you gain power.

-Well, points for originality!
+Well, this one gets points for originality!

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: